tejanke/TryHackMe/writeups/linuxserverforensics/README.md

 * /etc/passwd - contains names of most accounts on the system
 * /etc/shadow - contains names and password hashes, strict permissions

+# Task 6 - Deploy VM
+Deploy

+# Task 7 - Apache Log Analysis
+Review Apache log file and answer questions.
+You can process binary files with grep -a

+# Task 8 - Persistence Mechanisms
+Search for authorized_keys files

+sudo find / -name "*keys" -type f 2>/dev/null

+# Task 9 - Program Execution History
+* bash_history - history of commands run in bash
+* auth.log - contains a history of all commands run using sudo
+* history.log - history of all tasks performed using apt